-Given 20th-century Europe's tortured history as the epicenter of two World Wars, the incubator of murderous ideologies such as Marxism and National Socialism, and the site of the extermination of six million Jews, 50 years of post-war peaceful trade is understandably an occasion for celebration.
+Given twentieth-century Europe's tortured history as the epicenter of two World Wars, the incubator of murderous ideologies such as Marxism and National Socialism, and the site of the extermination of six million Jews, 50 years of postwar peaceful trade is understandably an occasion for celebration.

 Not all contemporary Eurocrats, however, are convinced that all is well.
 Senior figures such as former European Commission president Jacques Delors and former EU president Jean-Claude Juncker have described the European project as presently undergoing its worst crisis.